 The ESLT is the highest management decisionmaking body in Europe, working in close collaboration with the Executive Team counterparts, who are responsible for the setting of overall, global strategy.
 It reviews all critical European management, operational and policy issues and major strategic initiatives on an ongoing basis and ensures that the team in Europe is fully aligned around global strategic priorities and annual goals.
 It primarily focuses on the execution of the European strategic plan as well as keeping on top of the most critical organisational issues that arise in relation to the efficient functioning of both MCE and MCNL.
 It also reviews and fine tunes all issues and initiatives that require Board input and/or approval.
-The ESLT meets twice monthly around an agenda focused on strategic issues that require collective discussion and input.
+The ESLT meets monthly around an agenda focused on strategic issues that require collective discussion and input.
 It is chaired by the Executive Director (who is ultimately responsible for the decisions taken and also sits on the global Executive Team) and consists of the departmental heads in Europe, along with select Directors based in Europe with global functions that require close coordination with European teams.
 The ESLT currently includes:

 - 1. Executive Director

 - 2. Finance Director

 - 3. Director Compliance, Governance and Risk

 - 4. Senior Director Programmes, Funding and Operations

-- 5. Director for HR
+- 5. HR Director

 - 6. Senior Director Policy and Advocacy

-- 7. Senior Advisor Executive Office
+- 7. Manager Executive Office

-- 8. Managing Director Mercy Corps Netherlands
+- 8. Director Mercy Corps Netherlands

 - 9. Head of Media & Communications

+- 10. Director Partnerships & Influence
-MCG and MCE shall appoint the same individual as Chief Executive Officer (CEO).

-Chief Executive Officer (CEO)

-- The CEO serves ex officio with full voting power on the Boards of MCG and MCE. - The CEO will determine which officers shall constitute the Executive Team.
+- MCG, MCE and MCNL shall appoint the same individual as Chief Executive Officer (CEO). - The CEO serves ex officio with full voting power on the Boards of MCG, and MCE and MCNL. - The CEO will determine which officers shall constitute the Executive Team.
 Members of the Executive Team can reside anywhere.